IIP Placement Application

 IIP Placement Applications (online and hard copy) are due by 5 p.m. on December 12, 2014.

-- Upload your resume(s) here: 2014 IIP Application Resume Drop Box
+- Upload your resume here: 2015 IIP Application Resume Drop Box

-- Career Services offers help in writing a good resume.
+- Resumes should be written in English.
+Career Services offers help writing a good resume.

 - If you are applying for a Spanish-language internship, it is fine for your essay to be written in English.